GuyHadas/BillboardVisualizer/Readme.md

-# BillboardTopTen
+# BillboardVisualizer

-[BillboardTopTen][heroku] is a web application that allows music enthusiasts to explore Billboard's top ten charts throughout history.
+[BillboardVisualizer][heroku] is a web application that allows music enthusiasts to explore Billboard's top ten charts throughout history.
 Inspired by [Billboard charts][Billboard], BillboardTopTen is built using an Express server on the backend and React.JS on the Front-end.

 ![BillboardTopTenImage](public/ImageForReadMe.jpg?raw=true "BillboardTopTenImage")

 [heroku]: https://billboardtopten.herokuapp.com/
 [Billboard]: http://www.billboard.com/charts

-## BillboardTopTen Features
+## BillboardVisualizer Features

 * Dynamic visualization of Billboard's top ten charts for every week
 * Week's top song playing while charts are displayed